Polarization under rising inequality and economic decline: Introduction

 \section{Introduction}

-Following the election of Donald Trump in the US and the successful Brexit referendum in the UK, scholars, journalists, and other observers have struggled to understand unexpected success of the underlying `populist' movements.
-This discussion has often been reduced to a horse race, pitting arguments focusing on racial and ethnic hostilities against those concerning the economic anxieties of populist movement supporters.
+The emergence of `populist' movements in countries as varied as the USA, UK, Brazil, Hungary, Poland, India and the Philippines, has left scholars, journalists, and other observers scrambling to understand the source of their support.
+Often discourse has been reduced to a horse race, pitting arguments focusing on social identity, such as racial, ethnic, and nationalistic hostilities, against those concerning the economic anxieties of populist movement supporters and parties.

-Advocates of both views can find ample support for their arguments.
-Proponents of racial anxiety can offer cross-sectional and experimental evidence showing a connection between Trump/Brexit voting and racial anxiety\cite{Schaffner:2016,Luttig:2017,Sides:2017,Inglehart:2016,Tesler16} while advocates of economic anxieties can point to negative longer-term trends in the economic and social well-being of middle class voters \cite{Arnorsson:2016,Kolko16}.
+Adherents of both claims can find support for their arguments.
+Proponents of racial anxiety can offer cross-sectional and experimental evidence showing a connection between support for populist positions in the US and UK, and racial anxiety \citep{Schaffner:2016,Luttig:2017,Sides:2017,Inglehart:2016,Tesler16}, while advocates of economic anxieties can point to negative longer-term trends in the economic and social well-being of middle class voters \citep{Arnorsson:2016,Kolko16}, and its known correlation with polarized sentiments \citep{Mitrea20}.

-We suggest that these arguments may be complementary rather than competing.
-Declines in economic well-being and social status may induce changes in social identity that can trigger intra-group conflict.
-Although journalistic observers have noted the complementarities between economic and racial anxiety before \cite{Atkins17,Levitz17,Robinson17,Judis:2016}, to date there have been no formal academic models unifying such observations.
+We suggest that these arguments should be viewed as complementary rather than as competing.
+Declines in economic well-being and social status that may result from inequality and economic decline may also induce changes in social behavior that trigger intra-group conflict along available cleavages.
+Journalistic observers have noted the complementarities between economic and racial anxiety before \citep{Atkins17,Levitz17,Robinson17,Judis:2016}, while a significant body of research has described the empirical relationships between legislative and affective polarization and inequality \citep{McCarty16,Gidron}.
+However, formal models that describe a mechanism by which polarization can arise in response to economic hardship have not been developed.

-To address this deficit, we here examine the dynamics of different socially-acquired behavioral strategies, which involve choosing whether to interact with those who are `like' the agent (in-group interactions) or `unlike' the agent (out-group interactions), in a large population.
-In our model, we assume that relying on in-group interactions to make decisions involves lower risk but also a lower potential reward when compared to a reliance on out-group interactions.
-We justify the assumption of increased expected utility of heterogeneity on the basis of empirical results showing the general benefits of diversity on decision making \cite{ruef2002strong,woolley2010evidence,Martinez11}.

-A key feature of our model is that we assume that the economic environment changes in such a way to change individuals' best responses to the risk-reward tradeoff of interacting with out-group members.
-When the economic environment is relatively poor, agents prefer the certainty of in-group interactions and eschew cooperation of out-groups.
-This, we argue, represents the sort of polarization of group identities that has been associated with the political and social developments described above.